-The hunter (captain of the harpoon vessel or chosen leader in case of the collective hunt) is required to fill out a special report for every large whale taken15.
+The hunter (captain of the harpoon vessel or chosen leader in case of the collective hunt) is required to fill out a special report for every large whale taken.
 The report is submitted to the Ministry of Fisheries, Hunting and Agriculture shortly after the hunt.
 A digital database is kept at the Ministry with data on hunted minke whale and fin whale in West Greenland since 1987 until present.
 Some changes have taken place in the required reported data in the last 20 years but essential data as specified by the IWC have been constant (see Annex D for an unofficial translation of the information required on the special reporting form).

 The parameters provided for each record included: a unique identifier for each record, the catch area, municipality, date harvested, body length, sex, harvesting method, and yield of meat, mattak, ventral grooves, and the total weight.
-It should be noted that the weight data are not required by the IWC.

-A major focus of our attention was on the reliability of the results provided on weight of edible products by the hunters.
+A major focus of attention was on the reliability of the results provided on weight of edible products by the hunters.
 It is well known from fisheries and other literature that a degree of caution must be exercised when considering the use of such data for scientific studies.
-Considerable time during the interviews with hunters and wildlife officers was spent discussing the reliability of these data and potential difficulties in their use.
+Considerable time during the interviews with hunters and wildlife officers was spent discussing the reliability of these data.
 In those discussions it was clear that: